huma23/AMOS-SS18-Team4/README.md

 Note: Some features (like datastore) can not be used local at the moment.

 ## Build & Deploy - App Engine

 Run `mvn appengine:update`

+## Running Frontend with FakeBackend

+Install Cors Extension to Allow Control-Allow-Origin to enable calls to extern Web Domains.
+Run within angular folder 'ng serve'.
+The Application will forward your call from /api to an running Backend instance, the adress can be modified within `environments/environment.ts`

 ## Tests